cloudigrade/integrade/README.rst

     USE_HTTPS  # defaults to False so communication is done over http.
                #  Set to True to use https.
     SSL_VERIFY # defaults to False.
-If "True" make client verify certificate
+If "True" make client verify certificate SAVE_CLOUDIGRADE_LOGS # if set to any truthy value, logs from cloudigrade
+                          # api, celery worker, and celery beat will be saved
+                          # to local disk after each test session.

+If ``SAVE_CLOUDIGRADE_LOGS`` is set, three logs will be saved to disk after test run, one for the api pod, one for the celery worker pod, and the third for the celery beat pod.

 Additionally, there is an **OPTIONAL** config file you can install in your ``$XDG_CONFIG_HOME/integrade/aws_image_config.yaml``.
 An example file is